-1-8 June 2017 was volunteers week.
-Last year, we celebrated 10 years of formal volunteering in our homes and in 2017, volunteering teams across Brendoncare continue to thrive.
+1-7 June 2018 is volunteers week.
+We have now celebrated over 10 years of formal volunteering in our homes and in 2018, volunteering teams across Brendoncare continue to thrive.
 Thank you to all our volunteers who bring something special to our organisation and to the lives of the people living in our homes and attending our clubs.
 Thank you for everything you do.

 Here are a few stories from some of our volunteers:

 “I’m very aware of the benefit of volunteers in care homes.
 My father was in a home and I saw first hand what a difference volunteers can make.
 We can be a listening ear – someone not in uniform that residents feel they can chat to.“